aparis69/aparis69.github.io/_posts/2018-3-10-Atmosphere Modeling By Sketching.md

 <center><i>Figure showing the different types of cloud and altitude ranges.
 We can then extract a few types and layer to create our model.
 See Wikipedia for more information on this topic.</i></center>

-Atmosphere here on earth is composed of multiple layers and multiple things.
-We focused rapidly on clouds since it is the most observed phenomena.
+Earth atmosphere is made of multiple layers and many things.
+We rapidly focused on clouds since it is the most observed phenomena and probably the one with the most impact.
 There are different types of clouds, each one having his own properties :
 * Cumulus, or fluffy clouds are the most know type.
 They appears at low altitudes, typically below 2000m.
 * Alto clouds, appearing as globular masses or rolls in layers or patches.
 * Cirrus clouds characterized by thin, wispy strands at high altitudes.